tanishkumar02/oktanaut/README.md

 Library installation: The script begins with installing the required Python packages: [OpenAI](https://pypi.org/project/openai/), [Panel](https://panel.holoviz.org/getting_started/installation.html), and [LlamaIndex](https://pypi.org/project/llama-index/).
 These packages work with the GPT-3.5 model, create the web interface, and manage the chatbot's conversation.

-Get an OpenAI API key by creating an account and following the instructions at https://help.openai.com/en/articles/4936850-where-do-i-find-my-api-key.
+Get an OpenAI API key by creating an account and following these [instructions](https://help.openai.com/en/articles/4936850-where-do-i-find-my-api-key).
 Replace the API Key code snippet with your API Key.

-Download the files from https://drive.google.com/drive/folders/11W-cjmkTztmnGgJCsJRtE395Iji6JX53?usp=share_link and make sure the files are saved on your drive (not within any folders) and you are mounting the files from the correct account
+Download these [files](https://drive.google.com/drive/folders/11W-cjmkTztmnGgJCsJRtE395Iji6JX53?usp=share_link) and make sure the files are saved on your drive (not within any folders) and that you are mounting the files from the correct account.

 ## Getting Started
 Links